-This is not one of those articles where I suggest you to leave everything and travel and quote Robert Frost that the road less traveled is the one I took.
+This is not one of those articles where I suggest you leave everything and travel and quote Robert Frost that the road less traveled is the one I took.

 Why do so many people change their careers and lifestyles to travel?
 Sometimes even indefinitely?